Alex Call Player Props: Nationals vs. Rockies

-On Tuesday, Alex Call (.231 on-base percentage in past 10 games, 67 points below season-long percentage) and the Washington Nationals face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Alex Call (.243 on-base percentage in past 10 games, 53 points below season-long percentage), take on starting pitcher Peter Lambert and the Colorado Rockies at Nationals Park, Wednesday at 12:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Rockies.
+In his previous game he had a hitless performance (0-for-2) against the Rockies.

 Alex Call Game Info & Props vs. the Rockies